AnotherFoxGuy/cmakepp/source/uri/README.md

  input can be any path or uri
  whitespaces in segments are allowed if string is delimited by double or single quotes(non standard behaviour) {
+  scheme,
+  net_root: # is // if the uri is a net uri
+  authority: # is the authority part if uri has a net_root
+  abs_root: # is / if the uri is a absolute path
+  segments: # an array of uri segments (folder)
+  file: # the last segment
+  file_name: # the last segment without extension
+  extension: # extension of file
+  rest: # the ret of the input string which is not part of the uri
+  query: # the query part of the uri fragment # fragment part of uri
+ }